Chonghvrumda/chonghvrumda/README.md

 </p>

 ## 👤 About Me
-Five years inside fintech, crypto, and SaaS businesses taught me where data actually matters — and where it gets ignored.
-I moved into analytics to fix the second part.
+Five years working across customer support and operations showed me how closely business performance is tied to data and decision-making.

+That experience led me into analytics.

+Today, I focus on operational and business analytics—understanding processes, customer journeys, and performance patterns to uncover what’s really driving outcomes.

-I work across Excel, SQL, Power BI, and Looker Studio, focused on operational and business analytics.
-Currently building my data engineering foundation with ALX.
+Currently building my data engineering foundation through ALX.

 ## 💼 Areas of Focus